Total in Cart:

 Juglans nigra

 The Cherokee used the nut as an anthelmintic, especially for tapeworms.
 Peter Holmes adds roundworms to the list.
 Black walnut has laxative properties but is well tolerated.
 It relieves lymphatic congestion, presumably mainly in patients with parasitic infections.
+It is also antifungal and has naturally occurring iodine in high enough amounts that it can also be used externally as an antiseptic.

 Alcohol: 40%